skip to Main Content

 September 7, 2023– Submitted responses to RFI#2 to CalOES.

-Mid -to Late 2025– If funding is awarded, anticipated 100% design and construction kick-off for the long-term mitigation solution.
+Mid -to Late 2025– If funding is awarded, anticipated 100% design completion and construction kick-off for the long-term mitigation solution.

 Mid- to Late 2026– If funding is awarded, anticipated construction completion of the long-term mitigation solution.